ut33/IDD-Fa18-Lab1/README.md

 ### 1. Blink the on-board LED

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**
+The following lines correlate to the LED blinking.

+ digitalWrite(LED_BUILTIN, HIGH);   // turn the LED on (HIGH is the voltage level) delay(1000);
+ digitalWrite(LED_BUILTIN, HIGH);   // turn the LED off by making the voltage LOW delay(1000);

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**
+To change the rate of blinking, change the delay amount within the void loop section.
+The unit is miliseconds.
+For example, in the above code, the LED stays on for a second, then turn off for a second, then on again, and so forth.
+If the delay was reduced, the LED would blink much faster.

 **c.
 What circuit element would you want to add to protect the board and external LED?**
+To protect the circuit elements it was crucial to add a resistor.
+The resistor used in this lab was the 220 Ohm.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**